alshedivat/al-folio/_pages/talksnteaching.md

 layout: page
 permalink: /talksnteaching/
 title: talks & teaching
 description: Talks are grouped by theme.
-Exact title may have been different.
+Exact titles may have been different.
 ---

 <b> Selected Talks </b>